 2. Consider all of your options.

 “Different schools will interpret your military experience in different ways,” says Casey Heaslet, a military admissions officer at Northeastern University.
 “It’s important that your college search includes multiple colleges so that you can find the one that will offer you the best value.”

-As mentioned above, though, it is important to consider more than just the number of credits that they will award you for military service.
-Financial aid, veterans’ affairs, student organizations, job placement rates after graduation, and other factors should also be considered.
+Of course, it is important to consider more than just the number of credits they will award you for military service.
+Financial aid, veterans’ affairs, student organizations, job placement rates after graduation, and other factors should also be examined.

-When you receive a credit transfer award from a university, you may be disappointed to find that you did not receive as many credits as you initially thought you’d be entitled to receive.
-Or, you may be surprised that you will still need to take a course that you believe should be covered by your military experience.
+When you receive a credit transfer award from a university, you may be disappointed to find you didn’t receive as many credits as you initially anticipated.
+Or, you may be surprised that you will still need to take a course you believe should be covered by your military experience.

 “Don’t be afraid to advocate for yourself,” Heaslet says.
 “Just because a university gives you a transfer credit award that says one thing does not mean that it is set in stone.
 While there are no guarantees, successful appeals can and do happen.”

-If you believe that you should be eligible for additional credits or that certain requirements should be waived due to your military experience, raise the point with your academic advisor.
-Just be prepared to make your case to the program head and potentially the dean.
+If you believe that you should be eligible for additional credits, or that certain requirements should be waived due to your military experience, alert your academic advisor and prepare to make your case to the program head and potentially the dean.